nlspt/nlb-nas-corporate/_conservation-and-preservation/0-archives-conservation-laboratory.md

 collection_name: conservation-and-preservation
 ---

 From a paper record repair workroom in early 1969 with 2 binders, the Archives Conservation Laboratory (ACL) has expanded to 7 permanent staff today.
-This small team is devoted to conserving our substantial holding of Straits Settlements Records which dates back to 1800s.
-This is a laborious and painstaking process given their age and condition
+This small team is devoted to conserving paper-based archival records which dates back to 1800s, covering materials such as manuscripts, bound volumes, maps, architectural drawings, photographs, to posters.

-The machines and equipment that ACL uses have also evolved from simple tools to more sophisticated ones.
-Some of these have been designed in-house e.g. the leaf casting machine, encapsulation machine, hydraulic press machine and pulping machine.
-Computer aided software is also used to enhance precision and effectiveness in the conservation processes.
+Conservation is a laborious and painstaking process given their age and condition, requiring meticulousness and an eye for details.
+Conservation covers not only the physical repairs, but also include appropriate housing, handling, transport, and preventive measures such as environmental control and monitoring, integrated pest management, and emergency preparedness.

-In advancing conservation practices, ACL has been working closely with experts from overseas conservation and archival bodies.
+ACL strives to upkeep professional standards by adhering to international conservation code of ethics and principles, and maintains continuous professional development.

 ![Archives Conservation Laboratory](http://www.nas.gov.sg/portals/1/conservition_lab.jpg)